 The Top 5 Bird Cliffs in the Arctic

-Explorers and polar wildlife photographers have long loved taking pictures of different types of arctic birds.
-A variety of bird species can be found here, each bringing a unique sense of joy to those lucky enough to catch a glimpse.
+Explorers and polar wildlife photographers love taking pictures of different types of Arctic birds.
+Each variety of bird species found in the Arctic brings a unique sense of joy to those lucky enough to catch a glimpse—or capture in through the lens of their camera.

 Spotting a flock of birds makes for great polar photos, but bird cliffs can literally take one’s breath away.
-These towering rock formations in the Arctic provide shelter and nesting grounds for massive flocks of murres, kittiwakes, gulls and more.
+These towering rock formations provide shelter and Arctic breeding grounds for massive flocks of murres, kittiwakes, gulls, and more.

 Coburg Island provides some of the best bird watching in the Arctic.
-Travelers on our unique icebreaker Kapitan Khlebnikov will have the opportunity to view magnificent cliffs during Quark’s Arctic Icebreaker Expedition: Best of the Canadian High Arctic.
-Take in the spectacle of these massive cliffs from the base, with murres and fulmars swooping overhead as you cruise the waters of the Grise Fjord in Zodiacs, or from the birds-eye sky view as you “flightsee” on one of Khlebnikov’s two on-board helicopters.
+Take in the spectacle of these massive cliffs from the base, with murres and fulmars swooping overhead as you cruise the waters of the Grise Fjord in Zodiacs, or from the birds-eye sky view as you “flightsee" in a helicopter.

 Cobourg Island, Nunavut

 Coburg Island is notable for its variety of bird species, including the thick-billed murre, black-legged kittiwake, black guillemot, glaucous gull, and northern fulmar.
-You might also get a chance to view bowhead whale, narwhal, polar bear, seals, walrus, or even white whale, all of which frequent the area.
+You might also get a chance to view bowhead whales, narwhals, polar bears, seals, Arctic foxes, walruses, or even white whales, all of which frequent Arctic regions.

 One specific location on Coburg Island, Cambridge Point, is worth a mention all its own for its incredible bird cliffs.